-a) Entries from collectors: Collectors must submit documents that prove ownership of the works and consider the suitability of the work for the art market.
+- a) Entries from collectors – collectors must submit documents that prove ownership and history of the work and its suitability for the art market

-b) Entries from gallerists: Gallerists must present works of artists with established markets in Tehran who are known by other gallerists and collectors.
+- b) Entries from galleries – galleries may present works of artists who have established markets in Tehran and are known by other galleries and collectors

-c) Only pioneering artists who do not work with a particular art gallery can directly enter their work in the Tehran Art Auction.
-Other artists can enter through gallerists or collectors.
+- c) Entries from Artists – pioneering artists who do not work with any particular art gallery can directly propose their work to Tehran Auction.
+Other artists can only enter through galleries or collectors

-Classical art, in the Tehran Art Auction, includes works of Kamal-ol-Molk and his students as well as works belonging to the Kamal-ol-molk School of Painting that paved the way for a transition from centuries of Persian Painting to modern art.
-Exceptional works by the artists who practiced art during the Kamal-ol-Molk’s time as well as modern Persian Painting and Coffeehouse School of Painting may be presented in this section.
-Modern art refers to the developments in the Iranian art of the last century introduced in the 1940’s.
-Searching for fresh ideas in Modernism, Iranian artists have attempted to present a new language for art and artistic expression in Iranian modern art.
+Classical art includes works of Kamal-ol-Molk and his students; works belonging to Kamal-ol-Molk’s School of Painting, which paved the way for transition from centuries of Persian miniature-style painting to modern art.
+Exceptional works by artists who lived during Kamal-ol-Molk’s time as well as other modern paintings and “coffeehouse” school of painting may be presented in this section

-Contemporary art encompasses modern approaches to art as well as new methods of artistic creation that ignore the structure of modern art to offer fresh themes and a new language for artistic expression.
-In addition to works of prominent contemporary artists, works of older generations of artists with post-modern qualities are considered contemporary art.
+Contemporary art encompasses modern approaches to art as well as new methods of artistic creation that ignore the structure of modern art and offer fresh themes and a new language for artistic expression.
+In addition to works of prominent contemporary artists, works of older generation of artists with post-modern qualities are considered contemporary art